morganwdavis/freebsd-digitalocean/README.md

 5. Sanity-check the `hostname`, `network`, and `routing` files in /etc/rc.conf.d
 6. Optional: If you configured the `droplet_user` (typically *freebsd*), check its home directory for .ssh/authorized_keys
 7. If all looks good, you can restart the droplet

+Hint: sshd is configured to allow root-login with ssh-keys; so no additional user is needed.
+However, it is highly recommended to add a normal user and disable ssh root login.

 ## Zero downtime network updates